 Includes the AKM Suite Selector element indicating the same(#1437) IEEE(#1181) 802.1X AKM indicated in the first Authentication frame.

-Once the processing is complete, the authentication responder sends the second Authentication frame to the authentication originator.
-If the processing status returned in the frame was not SUCCESS, the authentication responder shall terminate the authentication.
+Once the processing is complete, the responder sends the second Authentication frame to the originator.
+If the processing status returned in the frame was not SUCCESS, the responder shall terminate the authentication.

-Upon receiving the second Authentication frame, the authentication originator:
+Upon receiving the second Authentication frame, the originator:

 Validates that the(#1438) AKM indicated in AKM Suite Selector element is the same as the one indicated in the first Authentication frame.
 Otherwise processing status is set to STATUS_INVALID_AKMP.